juarez-gonza/tsguideline/TsGuidelines.md

 keyword for that.
 - Actually, don't prefix or suffix with `_` at all.
 For array destructuring ignoring parameters, just add a comma `const [a,,c] = [1,2,3];
-// value at idx 2 is ignored`.
+// value at index 1 is ignored`.

 ## Formatting